cuneyt0/Swift-Viper-Alamofire-Person-App/README.md

 # Persons App
+* With This application,The user can perform CRUD operations.
 * This application wrote in Swift.
 * I prefered VIPER as a desing Pattern.
+* I used Alamofire network package.

 #Permission
 App Transport Security Setting'in altındaki
 <key>NSAllowsArbitraryLoads</key>